Mama Kandeh

-Mama Kandeh (born 12 July 1965) is a member of the Pan-African Parliament from the Gambia.
-He is the founding leader of the Gambia Democratic Congress (GDC) political party, which he formed in the summer of 2016.
-He ran as a candidate in the Gambian presidential election of 2016 and received 17.1% of the votes.
+Mama Kandeh (born 12 July 1965) is a Gambian politician and leader of the Gambia Democratic Congress (GDC).
+Kandeh served as member of parliament of Jimana constituency from 2007 to 2012 and as member of the Pan-African Parliament from the Gambia.
+He expulsion from the APRC in 2013 and founded the Gambia Democratic Congress (GDC) political party in 2016.
+Since then he has contested the 2016 and 2021 Gambian presidential elections.